 1. Establish Goals

-Before deciding whether or not you can be successful at email marketing, you need to examine how you’ll determine success.
+Before deciding whether or not you can be successful email marketing B2B SaaS, you need to examine how you’ll determine success.

 Not only will defining your goals help you to determine whether or not what you’re doing is working, it will also help you to tailor your entire strategy accordingly.